Package 'gratis'

 # Simulate from each model and plot the results

-Specify parameters for an ETS model
+Specify an ETS model

 Description